Question:easy

 The Correct Option is B

-Where dowry is received before marriage by a person other than the woman, it must be transferred to her within three months from the date of marriage.
+2. Within three months: Where dowry is received before the marriage, Section 6 requires it to be transferred to the woman within three months counted from the date of the marriage itself, exactly the situation the question describes.

 Was this answer helpful?